threegold116/Tool-Star-OCT/README.md

 ## 📞 Contact

-For any questions or feedback, please reach out to us at dongguanting@ruc.edu.cn.
-For any questions or feedback, please reach out to us at [xiaoxi_li@ruc.edu.cn](xiaoxi_li@ruc.edu.cn).
+For any questions or feedback, please reach out to us at [dongguanting@ruc.edu.cn](dongguanting@ruc.edu.cn).